rikmicrobio/GROMACS_TUTORIAL/README.md

-# GROMACS_TUTORIAL
+##GROMACS_TUTORIAL##

 ##Gromacs commands for simulating protein-protein complex in solvent##

 Requirements:
-*Install Xmgrace for generating graphs from .xvg files
+#*Install Xmgrace for generating graphs from .xvg files#

-*Create a file containing all the essential parameter files including the processed .pdb file.
+#*Create a file containing all the essential parameter files including the processed .pdb file#

-*open terminal direct to the PWD which contains all the essential parameter files.
+#*open terminal direct to the PWD which contains all the essential parameter files#

 #Step 1: Generating protein topology files#